 What should I know before creating entities?

 The following properties of a queue and topic are immutable.
-Please take this into account when you provision your entities as this cannot be modified, without creating a new replacement entity.
+Consider this limitation when you provision your entities, as these properties cannot be modified without creating a new replacement entity.

 - Duplicate detection

 - Express entity

 You can also visit the Azure Support FAQs for general Azure pricing information.

 How do you charge for Service Bus?

-For complete information about Service Bus pricing, please see Service Bus pricing details.
+For complete information about Service Bus pricing, see Service Bus pricing details.
 In addition to the prices noted, you are charged for associated data transfers for egress outside of the data center in which your application is provisioned.

 What usage of Service Bus is subject to data transfer?
 What is not?